-Check List: You’ll need the following to complete your Will online
+Check List: You will need the following to complete your Will.

-Your Wills will generate a legally valid and simple Will, taking into consideration different State and Territory law.
+Your Wills will generate a legally valid Will, taking into consideration different State and Territory law.

-You’re about to make some important decisions.
-Here’s the important information you’ll need:
+You are about to make some important decisions.
+Here is the important information you will need:

-- STEP 4 talks about ‘Assets & Liabilities’ – you’ll need to be able to list all your assets in this section.
-Have your insurance and superannuation paperwork handy for this section too.
+- STEP 4 talks about ‘Assets & Liabilities’ – you can list all your assets here.

-- If the decision is clear in your mind as to who you’d like to leave your Estate to, and it falls into one of these 4 categories:
+- If the decision is clear in your mind as to who you would like to leave your Estate to, and it falls into one of these 4 categories: